 As state requirements to work as a Pharmacy Technician vary from state to state, prospective students should check with their state’s Board of Pharmacy or equivalent licensing body for details prior to enrolling in a pharmacy technician program.
 If you plan on moving to another state, check that state’s requirements also.
 Please note that completion of the training program alone may not permit you to work in a state as a Pharmacy Technician; you may also need to pass a national certification test (please see below for further information.)
 As the regulations vary from state to state, we strongly advise prospective students to check the state-specific requirements relating to the requirements for Pharmacy Technicians in the state in which they plan to work.
 Listed below is a link to the National Association of Boards of Pharmacy (NABP) in order for prospective students to check the requirements in the states in which they plan to work as a Pharmacy Technician: https://www.nabp.net/boards-of-pharmacy/

-Most states have the following requirements to work as a pharmacy technician:
+In addition to the requirements listed above, most states have the following prerequisites to work as a pharmacy technician: